 - Query

-/v2/copy-pnl/leaderboard to read sorted/filtered results — all from cache, sub-second
+/v2/copy-pnl/leaderboardto read sorted/filtered results — all from cache, sub-second - Each result row includes

-computed_at so you can show freshness in your UI
+computed_atso you can show freshness in your UI

 Time-window options